 Download the business model canvas and full checklist here

 You can download our business model canvas and checklist to get started.
-Once you’ve been in business for a while, or you’re ready to seek funding, then you can build out a more detailed plan.
-It should cover each section in the screenshot above in more depth—everything from:
+Once you’ve been in business for a while or you’re ready to seek funding, you can build out a more detailed plan.
+It should cover each section in the screenshot above in more depth.
+This includes everything from:

 4. Understand your startup costs

 Even if you’re self-funded and have yet to work with angel investors, you must still understand your startup costs.
-Here are some important facts:
+Here are some crucial facts:

-- The majority require $50,000 or less in annual revenue to feel confident about their long-term health
+- The majority of businesses require $50,000 or more in annual revenue to feel confident about their long-term health.

-You should start by mapping out all of the costs you anticipate having in the next year.
+You should start by mapping out all of your anticipated costs for the next year.
 Then, determine how much money you need to earn every month to stay in business (e.g., your operating income and salary).
 Also, be mindful of forgotten costs like business taxes.

-Keep in mind, it takes a few years to build up your revenue.
-That’s why being mindful of your costs and cash flow is so critical, which leads us to the next step.
+It takes a few years to build up your revenue, which is why it’s so critical that you recognize costs and cash flow early on, which leads us to our next step.

 5. Plan your own starting finances

 Determine how you will fund your business if you don’t have your own startup cash.
-There are many options that don’t involve seeking angel investments or venture capital, which are often better suited:
+And, you don’t have to seek angel investments or venture capital.
+Instead you can turn to these methods